 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #ChooseSmart #CollectiveBias

-Two great back to school lunch options that use the same base ingredients – sesame lime quinoa salad and rainbow veggie pinwheels.
+Two great back to school lunch recipes that use the same base ingredients – Asian quinoa salad and rainbow veggie pinwheels.

 My twins were so excited to bring lunch to camp at their preschool this summer.
 It was their first experience with a packed lunch and my first time coming up with creative lunch ideas that were portable but also healthy.
 That being said, no adult wants a boring lunch either which is why I’m also giving you a recipe that is perfect to take with you to work or enjoy at home.
 I do a lot of shopping at Smart & Final, aside from the great prices I’m also a big fan of their all-natural Sun Harvest line which includes everything from organic produce to natural cleaning products.
 I stopped at the meat, produce and grain aisles to pick up everything I needed for these recipes.